 - You should get your alternate courses pre-approved by your academic advisor.

 - Enrollment in Arabic language courses is determined by the results of a language placement exam administered by the ISA Meknes Study Center.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you’ve already completed at your home university.

 - If you are trying to place into any level of language beyond beginning, it is recommended that you prepare for the language placement exam by reviewing previous coursework.

 - Students taking Arabic language classes are required to purchase their textbooks for Arabic prior to departure.
 To determine which book you should purchase for your Arabic course, please refer either to the course descriptions below or to your pre-registration form.
 Textbooks for other courses will be aquired on-site.

 - ISA offers course level recommendations for the courses listed below.
-The courses listed below are identified by prefixes and numbers that were assigned by Carroll College administrators.
-The course prefix is a two-letter designator for a major division of an academic discipline.
+The courses listed below are identified by prefixes and numbers.
+The course prefix is a two- or three-letter designator for an academic discipline.
 The course number is a three-digit designator for the course level.
 The first digit indicates the year for which the course was designed: 1 indicates first year, 2 indicates second year, 3 indicates third year and 4 indicates fourth year.
 The last two numbers are used for cataloging.
 These ISA recommendations are intended to help with the determination of course equivalencies at U.S. home institutions.

 select allclear all